Bengal transforms Markdown files into structured, validated documentation sites with rich directives, cross-references, and automated validation.

 Tip

-Larger sites?
-Check out Analysis to optimize internal linking and Validation for automated quality checks.
+Working on a larger site?
+Use Analysis to optimize internal linking and Validation for automated quality checks.